 For the Year Ended December 31

+2022 2021

-2021 Cash 2020 Cash
+Cash Cash

-Compensation of employees Remuneration of directors \$ 12,771 13,500 \$ 17,216 3,015
+Compensation of employees \$ 8,805 \$ 12,771

+Remuneration of directors 8,627 13,500

-If there is a change in the proposed amounts after the financial statements of the fiscal year are authorized for issue, the differences are recorded as a change in the accounting estimate in the following year.
+If there is a change in the amounts after the annual financial statements are authorized for issue, the differences are recorded as a change in the accounting estimate in the following year.

-There was no significant difference between the actual amounts of the compensation and remuneration proposed in 2020 and 2019, and the amounts recognized in the financial statements for the year ended December 31, 2020 and 2019.
+There was no difference between the amounts of the compensation and remuneration approved by the Company's board of directors on March 10, 2022 and February 25, 2021, and the amounts recognized in the financial statements for the years ended December 31, 2021 and 2020.